SaskTel Accessibility Plan (2023 - 2026)

 3. Information and communication technologies (ICT)

-External feedback noted that while the website was generally functional, the following items could be improved.
+External feedback noted that while the website was generally functional, the following items could be improved:

-Internal feedback received focused on positives that have occurred in recent years with the introduction of new technologies allowing for virtual meetings which have enabled employees who experience disability to utilize assistive technologies such as screen readers and closed captioning to better participate in meetings.
+Internal feedback focused on positives that have occurred in recent years with the introduction of new technologies allowing for virtual meetings which have enabled employees who experience disability to utilize assistive technologies such as screen readers and closed captioning to better participate in meetings.

 4. Communications other than ICT

 In this category, no external feedback was received.
 Internally, feedback was focused on the accessibility of internal software systems used within the company for business purposes, as well as the accessibility of internal training platforms.
-Further feedback was received regarding the training, testing and certifications regarding the use of WCAG functionality within the company for both internal and external facing webpages.

 5. The design and delivery of programs and services